FAITH CALENDAR | Laurinburg Exchange

 Sept.
 27

-First United Methodist Church of Laurinburg will host an “Ingathering” with a BBQ and chicken salad plate sale from 11 a.m. to 1:30 p.m., and again from 4:30 to 6:30 p.m.
-Eat in or take-out available.
-Tickets will be $8 and can be obtained from the church office or any member of the church.
-Proceeds will be used to support the missions and ministries of the church.
+First United Methodist Church of Laurinburg’s planned “Ingathering” with a BBQ and chicken salad plate sale from 11 a.m. to 1:30 p.m., and again from 4:30 to 6:30 p.m.
+HAS BEEN CANCELED because of Hurricane Florence.

 Sept.
 30